-We took all seven devices/apps and tested them side-by-side for over 200 hours.
-We tested the beacons while boating around tiny cays in the Bahamas, paragliding in Argentina, skiing in Chamonix, climbing in Peru, coordinating charter aircraft in Alaska, and traveling through the jungles of Costa Rica.
+We took all nine devices and their apps and tested them side-by-side for over 200 hours.
+We tested the beacons while boating around tiny cays in the Bahamas, paragliding in Argentina, skiing in Chamonix, climbing in Peru, coordinating charter aircraft in Alaska and traveling through the jungles of Costa Rica.

 To confirm signal coverage and message transmission, we sent and received non-emergency messages as prescribed and did copious amounts of research.
 With devices that do not have non-emergency messaging capability, we employed the built-in test mode and secured the most reliable confirmation that the device and network allows.